Hearts of Gold Wellness Grant Awards

 2022 3rd Quarter Grant Award

-As an integral part of the TPD Wellness Team, Detective Natalie Pike heads up the organizing of the annual "Pride for the Patch" fitness challenge.
-This is an interagency fitness competition that began in 2018.
-In the past couple of years, they have seen a decrease in participation so this year, Natalie wanted to incentivize participation as well as maintaining fitness goals year to year.
+As an integral part of the TPD Wellness Team, Detective Natalie Pike heads up organizing the annual "Pride for the Patch" fitness challenge.
+This is an inter-agency fitness competition that began in 2018.
+In the past couple of years, they have seen a decrease in participation so this year, Natalie wanted to incentivize participation as well as maintain fitness goals year to year.
 She applied for and was granted $2,500 to provide prizes for the top finishers in the competition.
-Additionally, with remaining funds, Natalie was able to host an inter-agency intermural sport day to increase moral amongst our department and across all participating Southern Arizona Departments.
+Additionally, with remaining funds, Natalie was able to host an inter-agency intermural sport day to increase morale amongst our Department and across all participating Southern Arizona Departments.
 Hearts of Gold is proud to support this awesome effort to improve the overall health, wellness, and morale of our Department and all Southern Arizona law enforcement.
 Great job Natalie!

 2022 1st Quarter Grant Award